 Working for yourself as an independent contractor gives you the freedom you always wanted when you were an employee, and possibly even the chance to earn more money.
 However, being your own boss can have downsides, too.
 Here are the pros and cons of independent contracting.

-At some point in our lives, almost all of us dream of breaking the shackles of employment and becoming our own boss.
-But before making such a big decision, it’s essential to weigh up the advantages and disadvantages that becoming a contractor will bring.
+At some point in our lives, many of us dream of breaking the shackles of employment and becoming our own boss.
+But before making such a big decision, it’s essential to weigh the advantages and disadvantages that becoming a contractor will bring.

 Hopefully, the below snapshot of the advantages and disadvantages of being a contractor will give you plenty of food for thought before you make the decision to go it alone.